Allyssa-09/CaseStudyGroup/timeline.md

 **Connection to Module Concept**

-The development of Istagram and TikTok is a goos illustration of the business perspective of the module: it is the technological aspects that transform into strategic assets generating commercial value.
+The development of Istagram and TikTok is a good illustration of the business perspective of the module: it is the technological aspects that transform into strategic assets generating commercial value.
 Instagram used the cloud-based platform of Meta, whereas TikTok proved the strength of AI-based recommendations.
 Their development depicts the transformation of compuing systems into enterprise ecosystems.

+**Future Development Lessons**
+1. Innovation Should be Balanced in Social Impact.

+The next-generation platforms must be consider both psychological and cultural impacts, not only the engagement or revenue rates (Muhammad Dimas Prasetya et al., 2025).

+2. Diligent Reporting of Data Is Critical

+A long-term trust relies on better parameters of data collection and storage (Castillo-Esparcia et al., 2023).

+3. Wellbeing and Safety, it should become core measurement.

+The success of businesses should not be based on the screen time alone but also on the trust given by the user and digital health (Ratna Rintaningrum et al., 2025).

+4. Producers and society must have stability.

+The real livelihoods are subject to changes based on algorithms; hence, platforms need to convey policy alterations in a clear and quitable manner (Hu,2024).

+**Conclusion**

+The case of Instagram as to TikTok shows how quickly social media could turn into a significant commercial and cultural power.
+The growth of Instagram into advertising and commerce, along with the TikTok algorithmic innovation, changed the digital behaviour of the world.
+These platforms demonstrate how economic worth is realised through user data, interaction, and scalable digital infrastructure through the business perspective.
+Ownership of privacy, wellbeing and fairness are some of the most important elements of ethics that shoul be considered as social media keeps affecting the society.
+This development underscores the necessity of platforms in the future that combine responsible design and new business approach to secure sustainable and fair digital space.

 **Resourses:**